risingwavelabs/dbt-risingwave/ZERO_DOWNTIME_MV_README.md

-# Zero Downtime Materialized View Rebuild
+# Zero Downtime Rebuilds for Materialized Views and Views

 ## Overview

-This feature enables zero downtime rebuilds of Materialized Views (MVs) by leveraging RisingWave's `ALTER MATERIALIZED VIEW SWAP` syntax for seamless transitions during model updates.
+This feature enables zero downtime rebuilds of both Materialized Views (MVs) and Views by using different strategies depending on the materialization type:

+- **Materialized Views**: Uses RisingWave's `ALTER MATERIALIZED VIEW SWAP` syntax for atomic exchanges
+- **Views**: Uses `ALTER VIEW SWAP` syntax for atomic exchanges (similar to MVs)

+This ensures seamless transitions during model updates with minimal downtime impact on dependent objects.

 ## Requirements

-**⚠️ RisingWave Version Requirement**: This feature requires **RisingWave v2.2 or later**.
-The `ALTER MATERIALIZED VIEW SWAP` syntax is only available starting from RisingWave v2.2.
-Using this feature with earlier versions will result in SQL syntax errors.
+**⚠️ RisingWave Version Requirement**:
+- For Materialized Views: Requires **RisingWave v2.2 or later** for `ALTER MATERIALIZED VIEW SWAP` syntax support
+- For Views: Compatible with all RisingWave versions that support `CREATE OR REPLACE VIEW`

+**⚠️ Materialization Support**:
-**⚠️ Materialization Requirement**: This feature is only available for the `materialized_view` materialization.
-The deprecated `materializedview` materialization does not support zero downtime rebuilds.
-If you are using `materializedview`, please migrate to `materialized_view` to access this feature.
+- **Materialized Views**: Only the `materialized_view` materialization is supported (the deprecated `materializedview` materialization does not support zero downtime rebuilds)
+- **Views**: The `view` materialization is fully supported

 ## How It Works

+The zero downtime rebuild feature uses different strategies depending on the materialization type:

+### Materialized Views

 When a Materialized View definition changes, instead of dropping and recreating the MV (which causes downtime), this feature follows a three-step process: